Maven-Asset-Management-Insights/content/_posts/2026-02-10-maximo-failure-coding-issues.md

 description: "Failure coding in Maximo can become a powerful source of insight when applied consistently.
 Learn how to strengthen it for better reliability outcomes."
 permalink: /content/2026/02/10/maximo-failure-coding-issues.html
 ---

-# How to Improve Failure Coding in Maximo for Better Reliability Insights

 Failure coding has the potential to be one of the most valuable data points in Maximo.

 When applied consistently, it provides clear visibility into what is happening in the field and why.
 It supports better analysis, stronger decision-making, and more effective reliability improvements.